Skip to main content

 Core Web Vitals in Google Search Console

-Do Core Web Vitals impact Google rankings?
+Do Core Web Vitals impact SEO and Google rankings?

-Google has confirmed that page experience signals, including Core Web Vitals, are a ranking factor.
+Yes – Google has confirmed that page experience signals, including Core Web Vitals, are a ranking factor.
 If your website gets low scores it will get less organic traffic.

 You can use Google Search Console to see how your website is doing and what pages have a poor experience.